grajat90/inmem-vector-db/README.md

 This project implements a vector database for efficient similarity search with support for multiple indexing strategies.
 It features strongly-typed data models, robust validation, and asynchronous persistence.

 #### API Docs
-You can refer to API docs be going over to `localhost:8000/docs`
+You can refer to API docs by going over to `localhost:8000/docs`

 ## Features